vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 Attributes can be set with command `set attr`, unset with `unset attr` and read by `ls` or `show` commands.

+## TRASH BIN
+`osctld` does not destroy ZFS datasets right away, mainly because they can be busy.
+Datasets to destroy are instead placed in the trash bin, which is a dedicated dataset at `<pool>/trash`.
+The trash bin is emptied periodically every six hours.

+See `trash-bin` command family.

 ## GLOBAL OPTIONS
 `--help`
   Show help message